- UCAS course code

 |Available as a free choice unit?||No|

 This course explores documentary film history and theory.
 The first block of study focuses on documentary as a genre, explored through a historical perspective.
 Students will explore key innovators in the documentary form, such as the Lumiere Brothers, Robert Flaherty, Dziga Vertov and the filmmakers of the British Documentary Movement and Cinéma Vérité.
-The second block of study focuses on documentary film approaches and contexts that have given new meaning to the genre including reflexive filmmaking, radical voices, television documentaries, dramatised narrative and mock-documentary.
+The second block of study focuses on documentary film approaches and contexts that have given new meaning to the genre including reflexive filmmaking, experimental new voices, television documentary, drama-documentary and mock-documentary.
 Throughout the course, students will gain an understanding of the key debates and theories that have influenced thinking around the documentary genre.
 The ethics of representation, claims to ‘truth’, style, narrative construction and reflexivity will be recurring themes as we examine how different documentary approaches continue to shape our perception of reality on screen.

 Any L1 Drama Study or Practical core option

 Any L2 Drama Study core option - Practitioners in Context 1; Practitioners in Context 2; Screen, Culture and Society